 My clinical experience the last 20 years includes work for adults, adolescents and children, work in therapy centres for dependent individuals, DMT for people with psychosomatic symtoms, with chronic mental diseases and work in private care centres and children’s centres.
 At the same time I organized educational programs for schools and run a private practice using arts therapies for the community, for families, especially for women.

-I also facilitate trainings, workshops and seminars in Authentic Movement and DMT in diffferent health, culture or education settings in Europe, for people who wish to explore their body soul consciousness.
+I also facilitate trainings, workshops and seminars in Authentic Movement and DMT in diffferent health, cultural or educational settings in Europe, for people who wish to explore their body soul consciousness.

 As a group facilitator I try to embrace a wide spectrum of approaches.
 Through Dance/ Movement Therapy people can connect with their life issues and activate their internal and external resources.
 Different approaches such as mindfulness and active imagination in movement, enables bodily awareness, the promotion of change in perception of bodily symptoms and the stabilisation of well -being.